asantos00/website/content/blog/second-adventure-in-deno-land.md

 Another of the advantages presented by Ryan in his talk has that deno included a documentation generator on the official bynary.
 The documentation generator doesn't have (yet) a section on the website, but we'll explore it a bit here.

-### Documentation of remote modules
+### Browse modules documentation

+Even though deno has no `install` step, the `cache` lets you develop in an airplane, as it loads the modules the first time and then uses the cached one.
+While working on an airplane, what if you want to look at third party code docs?
+You can use your editor of choice, yes, but there's an alterantive.

-Deno caching local modules allows stuff like coding in an airplane (that was also possible in node if you have ran `npm install` before).
-However, deno provides a cool way to see the third party code documentation without having to browse the code.
+_deno_ provides a cool way to see the third party code documentation without having to browse the code.

 ```bash
 $ deno doc https://deno.land/std/http/server.ts